elmiringos/asi-chain/chain/validator/EXTERNAL_VALIDATOR_GUIDE.md

 Follow these instructions to connect an **external validator** to the ASI\:Chain (MettaCycle testnet).
 The process covers building Docker images, preparing the environment, bonding the validator, running the node, verifying synchronization, testing a manual transaction deploy, and safely stopping the node.

-**Note on Location**: This guide resides within the project repository alongside its automation script.
-All file paths are relative to maintain self-containment and ensure functionality directly from the repository.

 ## Requirements

 * **Docker** and **docker-compose** installed.